wearesho-team/react-context-locale/README.md

 where
  - `defaultLocale` - locale, that will be used on did mount
  - `baseLocale` - locale, that used as key for translation
- - `translations` - object, that contains translations
+ - `commonTranslations` - object, that contains commmon translations
  - `onMissingTranslation` - will called, if translation key does not found in storage.
 Optional.
 If not passed, string with error description will be returned.

 Translations object example: